WCSCourses/prs_2023/modules/Day4.docx.md

 ## Introduction to Cross-Ancestry PRS analysis
-Before starting the practical the following fixes will need to be applied from within your virtual machine (1) conda create -n "PRScsx" python=3.7
+Before starting the practical the following commands will need to be applied from within your virtual machine:

+(1) conda create -n "PRScsx" python=3.7

 (2) conda activate PRScsx

 (3) pip install scipy

 (4) pip install h5py

  The goal of this practical is to provide you with basic understanding and experience of running the PRS-CSx software.
 After completing this practical, you should: